Enrico-Call/DL/Project 4/README.md

 - VAE_Priors.ipynb, contains an implementation of a VAE with two different priors, Gaussian and flow-based (RealNVP), with generation of images and interpolation
 - GAN.ipynb, contains an implementation of a GAN on MNIST and SVHN

-Code written by Bruna Aguilar Guedes, Enrico Calleris, Romy Vos, unless otherwise specified.
+Code written by Bruna Aguiar Guedes, Enrico Calleris, Romy Vos, unless otherwise specified.